 Be wise here and be careful with what you share.
 This isn’t a license to use your bio as a personal diary.
 It’s definitely okay to keep some things to yourself.

 4. Consider writing the bio in first person.
 When bios, particularly those on a website, are written in first person, they come across as more of a conversation with a friend than an isolated reading about some random person on the Internet.
 Remember that people better and more eagerly associate with the folk they know, like, and trust.
 Even a small change like writing in first person helps to build likeability and trust.
+If yours is not going on a personal website, choose 1st person.

 5. Use language that you’d use in real life.
 Professionals sometimes have the tendency to use industry-specific terms and jargon as a means of showcasing their expertise.
 That tactic can often backfire.
 Instead of drawing people to you, it likely acts as a repellant because they don’t even understand who you are, what you do, or how you can help them.
 Your expertise and knowledge mean nothing if people can’t relate to what you have to offer.
+So keep your language simple.
+Nobody will doubt your skills and expertise because you speak in common terms.

 About Prose & Pens: